 - Head/Face- Depending on size and the precise location it generally suggests a careful admission of who they are, as the face is the most visible part of the body.
 The bigger the tattoo and the closer to the center of the face, the more ruthless the character tends to be.
 The smaller it is and the more hidden away (behind the ear, for example) it may indicate Hidden Depths.
 A lot of gangbangers in fiction have a tear on their face near their eye.

 - Hands- Indication of power, strength and resilience, see also Knuckle Tattoos.
 It's also generally known that Russian prisons use tattoos on prisoners hands and feet to indicate the length of time in prison and the crime they did, making it a good reference point to identify how dangerous a Russian character is.

 - Forearms- On the outside it may be used as a badge of honor.
-On the inside it is popular for personal emblems, such as loved ones.
+On the inside it is popular for personal emblems, such as loved ones, but also for collusion in something sinister and/or dystopian.
 Often someone will have a snake or something like it wrapped around, which seems to be popular for characters of action like The Lancer.
 Also notable for the "sleeve" tattoos, ink so detailed it looks like the person is wearing a long sleeved shirt when they aren't.

 - For the inside of the arm forearm it is also the place where Concentration Camp Jews were tattoo'd with their registration number, furthering the personal and private nature of that area.

 - Upper Arm/Bicep- Another popular place for the personal emblem or the organization emblem, but, unless going sleeveless, is not seen very often.

 - Feet/Legs- A lesser used location, often used with the same purpose as with hands or in combination with a full body tattoo.
 Ankles are popular for small tattoos with a college relation.